 While space-designed cells typically underperform in energy density, they over-perform in cyclability with many space-designed cells used for longer (~5-15 year) missions.
-Of a limited number of COTS cells tested, NASA results for 40% low-Earth orbit testing showed that the LG MJ1 provides the best cyclability compared to some of its peers for 1500 cycles (61).
 However, not all degradation modes for the lithium-ion trend in a linear fashion, and trends often take time to settle, thus the test results don't necessarily show the best performing cell until others are further along in testing.